-The Sellaronda Bike Day event is a must for all cycling enthusiasts – bicycle tourists, amateurs and professional competitors alike.
-The event takes place on two different days – one at the beginning and one at the end of summer – when all the roads on the world-famous Dolomite passes are closed to all motorized traffic and reserved only for cyclists.
-Passo Gardena, Passo Sella, Passo Pordoi and Passo Campolongo have in recent years become the meeting place for over 6,000 cyclists that on average participate at the event.
+The Sellaronda Bike Day and the Dolomites Bike Day events are a must for all cycling enthusiasts – bicycle tourists, amateurs, and professional competitors alike.
+The events take place on two different days when all the roads on the world-famous Dolomite passes are closed to all motorized traffic and reserved only for cyclists.

-Holimites is a tour operator specializing in sport activities and events in the Dolomites.
-It is the ideal partner for finding the information you need in real time.
-Holimites can also help you find rooms and accommodations during peak periods like the events mentioned here, when it is most difficult to find lodgings curtailed to your individual needs.
+Holimites is a tour operator specializing in sports activities and events in the Dolomites.
+It is the ideal partner for finding the information you need in real-time.
+Holimites can also help you find rooms and accommodations during peak periods like the events mentioned here when it is most difficult to find lodgings curtailed to your individual needs.

-If you’re considering participating in any of these events, contact us: we’ll provide all the help you need to make your visit in Val Badia truly unforgettable!
+If you’re considering participating in any of these events, contact us: we’ll provide all the help you need to make your visit to Val Badia truly unforgettable!